-STORRS, Conn. – The University of Connecticut says a donor who demanded the return of $3 million because he was not adequately consulted in the hiring of a new football coach has agreed to let the school keep the money.
+STORRS, Conn. – A donor who demanded the return of $3 million from the University of Connecticut because he was unhappy with the hiring of its new football coach has agreed to let the school keep the money, university officials said Friday.

 Robert Burton and the university agreed to move past their differences after UConn Board of Trustees Chairman Larry McHugh met with him and his family, McHugh said in a news release.

 "I felt that it was important to pay a visit to them and have a dialogue," McHugh said.
 "I am very pleased that in a very short period of time he and his family were able to reconnect with UConn, recognizing all the good UConn does for its students and our state."

 Burton, chief executive officer of Greenwich, Conn.-based Burton Capital Management, complained in a Jan.
 19 letter to UConn athletic director Jeff Hathaway that his opinions were ignored in the process leading to the selection of Paul Pasqualoni as coach.
 He said he wanted the school to return $3 million in donations and remove his family name from its football complex.